 He is an integral part of the Virginia Symphony Orchestra, since 2021.
 With exceptional precision and musicality, he contributes to creating captivating performances, collaborating with fellow musicians during rehearsals and concerts.
 Oswald actively engages in workshops focused on team-building and leadership, showcasing his abilities in collaboration and inspiring others.
 Aside from his role in the Virginia Symphony Orchestra, Oswald has held various positions in several other prestigious orchestras, including the Richmond Symphony Orchestra, Arkansas Symphony Orchestra, Wichita Grand Opera, and more, showcasing his versatility and expertise as a double bassist.
 Throughout his musical journey, Oswald P. Backus has demonstrated a commitment to excellence in his craft, leaving a lasting impact on the world of classical music. |

-Help us bring more chamber musicians to our area!
+Bring more chamber musicians to our area!

 |